Spectra Trace Offset and Graph Size Tools - Quick-access to common graph and trace modify commands

 BuildTraceOffsetPanel()

 The panel has two tabs for modifying all traces at once and for modifying individual traces.
-A quick overview of both tabs is found below:
+Here is quick overview of both tabs:

 All Traces tab

-Here all traces are modified together.
-Traces can be omitted from modifications by hiding the traces (uncheck Include Hidden Traces in this case) or by a name filter (see below).
+Here all traces are modified at the same time.
+Traces can be omitted from modifications by hiding the traces (uncheck Include Hidden Traces in this case) or by a name Filter (see below).
 The top part is used to set the trace offsets in Y and X directions.
-There are two modes: The offsets are either set (= the relative offset between traces will be exactly the inserted value) or added (the relative offset is added to the already set trace offsets).
+There are two modes: The offsets are either Set (= the relative offset between traces will be exactly the inserted value) or Added (the relative offset is added to the already set trace offsets).

-The Reverse Sorting button reverses the trace sorting in the graph, so that the bottom-most trace will be the topmost etc. afterwards.
+Reverse Sorting reverses the trace sorting in the graph, so that the bottom-most trace will be the topmost etc. afterwards.

-The Colorize button colors the traces according to the selected range successively.
-This button works on images as well but otherwise the panel is not very useful for image plots.
+Colorize will color the traces according to the selected range successively.
+This button works on images as well, but otherwise the panel is not very useful for image plots.

 The Filter region can be used to limit the range of traces for which changes are made.
-If you enter, for example, 'atrace_*' (note the use of the asterisk wildcard here) then only traces which begin with 'atrace_' will be modified by the controls.
-If you check Filter Excludes Traces then instead traces with this name will be omitted.
-This field also accepts lists such as "myTrace1;myTrace2;" and even lists including wildcards such as "atrace*;btrace*;".
+If you enter, for example, 'atrace_*' (note the use of the asterisk wildcard here) then only traces which begin with 'atrace_' will be modified.
+If you check Filter Excludes Traces then traces with this name will be omitted instead.
+Lists such as "myTrace1;myTrace2;" and even lists including wildcards such as "atrace*;btrace*;" are accepted as well.
 You can right-click on the filter to get a list of all traces in the top graph for easy addition to the filter list.

-The Profile drop-down list can be used to append an 1D wave vertically.
+The Profile drop-down list can be used to vertically append a 1D wave for which the vertical axis extends to the upper end of the waterfall plot (the top-most trace).
 This is useful to show a certain trend or integrated data which is representative of the traces shown in the graph, and at the same time serves as the (third) waterfall axis.
-The axis of this profile is scaled together with the top trace when Y-offsetting traces.
-A waterfall with an attached profile looks, for example, like this:
+The axis of this profile is scaled together with the top trace when y-offsetting traces.
+Such an attached profile looks like this:

 Individual Trace tab

 The trace to work on is selected with a cursor (A-D), so you need to set at least one of these cursors onto the graph.
-The active cursor can be switched between traces with the Prev Trace and Next Trace buttons.
-New in version 1.3: Press the Cursor button to add a new cursor to the current graph until all four cursors are set.
+Press the Cursor button to add a new cursor to the current graph (until all four available cursors are set).
+The active cursor can be moved between traces with the Prev Trace and Next Trace buttons.

-The Go to Max and Go to Min buttons will set the cursor to the minimum / maximum Y-value of the current trace.
+The Go to Max and Go to Min buttons will place the cursor to the minimum / maximum y-value of the current trace.
 The cursor works also as a position indicator.
-With the Reposition at Cursor controls you can set the which X and Y value the point of the cursor should have.
-The whole trace is then repositioned to reflect this.
-The trace can also be normalized to a certain Y value at the cursor position (which scales the trace accordingly).
+With the Reposition at Cursor controls you can move the trace in X and Y to bring the point which the cursor is pointing at to a specific position.
+The trace can also be normalized to a specific y value at the cursor position (which scales the trace accordingly).

 The Apply All to Data (All Traces tab) and Apply to This Data (Individual Trace tab) buttons will (try to) apply the offsets and scaling to the data (and then reset the graph offsets).
 This will overwrite the original data, so be careful!
 The applied offsets and multipliers are saved in the wave's note, which makes it in principle possible to reverse this action (this is not provided at the moment, but can be easily added if there is demand).
 Note that applying x-offsets to XY-data where all traces have the same x wave will likely give undesired results: Since the x wave is modified, all traces will shift over by the set x offset.
 These buttons do not work for graphs displaying 2D data sets at the moment.